Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

+So, now we are going to quantify the impact on the matter power-spectrum \eqref{asol} for different input GW signals.
+The power-spectrum for individual polarisation modes is related to the GW power-spectrum by the relation, $\Delta^2_{\sigma}(k)= (1/2)\Delta^2_T(k)$.
+It is important to stress that, moving away from CMB scales, we have less stringent bounds on the amplitude of the GW spectrum.
+This allows us to choose larger values for their amplitude. \subparagraph{Power-law spectrum} As a first benchmark signal, we consider a power-law spectrum, which is typical of many single-field inflationary models~\cite{Guzzetti:2016mkm}

-Here $A_T(k_*)$ is the amplitude at a given reference or pivot scale $k_*$, and $n_T$ is the tensor spectral index.
-Usually $A_T(k_*)$ is translated in terms of the tensor-to-scalar ratio $r$, defined as the ratio between the tensor and scalar power spectrum amplitudes at $k_*$, $r_{k_*}=A_T/A_S$.
-On CMB scales the tensor-to-scalar ratio is strongly constrained from the latest Planck data, $r_{0.05} < 0.036$ (at 95\% CL, TT+lowE+lensing+BK18+BAO), considering $n_T=0$ \cite{BICEP:2021xfz}.
-Standard single-field, slow-roll inflationary models predict also a nearly scale-invariant power spectrum on super-horizon scales (with $n_T =-2 \epsilon$, with $\epsilon$ being the usual slow-roll parameter).
-We consider the case of a blue-tilted tensor power spectrum choosing $n_T = 0.2$, which is still within the range of values allowed by present and future GW interferometers~\cite{Bartolo:2016ami}, and fix the GW power spectrum amplitude at $A_T=5 \times 10^{-7}$.
+Here $A_T$ is the amplitude at a given reference or pivot scale $k_*$, and $n_T$ is the tensor spectral index.
+Usually $A_T$ is translated in terms of the tensor-to-scalar ratio $r$, defined as the ratio between the tensor and scalar power-spectrum amplitudes at $k_*$, $r_{k_*}=A_T/A_S$.
+Standard single-field, slow-roll inflationary models predict a nearly scale-invariant power-spectrum on super-horizon scales (with $n_T =-2 \epsilon$, with $\epsilon$ being the usual slow-roll parameter).
+On CMB scales the tensor-to-scalar ratio is strongly constrained by the latest Planck data, $r_{0.01} < 0.066$ (at 95\% Confidence Level (C.L.), PLANCK TT,TE,EE+lowE+lensing+BK15+LIGO$\&$Virgo2016), constraining $-0.76<n_T<0.52$ \cite{Planck:2018jri}.
+We consider the case of a blue-tilted tensor power-spectrum, choosing $n_T = 0.32$, which is still within the range of values allowed by present and future GW interferometers~\cite{Bartolo:2016ami,Planck:2018jri}, and fix the GW power-spectrum amplitude at $A_T=r A_s=0.06 \times 2.1 \times 10^{-9}=1.26\times 10^{=10}$.
 We can observe in Fig. \ref{Allinone}, that the effect starts to be relevant, especially on relatively large $k$. \subparagraph{Monochromatic Spectrum} A useful case-study is a monochromatic tensor spectrum, which can be regarded as an approximation of a spectrum with a sharp peak

 Typical models that predict such a spectrum are \cite{Cai:2020ovp}.
-In this case the form of the power spectrum can be found analytically and it reads
+In this case the form of the power-spectrum can be found analytically and it reads